 Right to Refuse Service – Steps

 First, a server or bartender should take steps to slow down service and make sure a manager is included in the loop.
 The manager should keep a close eye on the situation to decide the appropriate next steps.
 Consider offering food and water.
 Try to slow down service as much as possible by making yourself less available to the patron.
 Regardless, always call a manager if you feel someone has been overserved.
+An intoxicated person should never get behind the wheel, impaired driving carries serious consequences.

 What to Say When Refusing Service